New Perspective on Paul

-The "New Perspective on Paul" is a movement within the field of biblical studies concerned with the understanding of the writings of the Apostle Paul.
-The "new perspective" was started with liberal scholar E. P. Sanders' 1977 work Paul and Palestinian Judaism.
+The New Perspective on Paul is an academic movement within the field of biblical studies concerned with the understanding of the writings of the Apostle Paul.
+The "New Perspective" movement began with the publication of the 1977 essay Paul and Palestinian Judaism by E. P. Sanders, an American New Testament scholar and Christian theologian.

-The old Protestant perspective claims that Paul advocates justification through faith in Jesus Christ over justification through works of the Law.
-After the Reformation, this perspective was known as sola fide; this was traditionally understood as Paul arguing that Christians' good works would not factor into their salvation – only their faith would count.
-In this perspective, first-century Second Temple Judaism is dismissed as sterile and legalistic.
+The Protestant perspective has generally asserted that Paul advocates justification through faith in Jesus Christ over justification through works of the Mosaic Law.
+During the Protestant Reformation, this theological principle became known as sola fide ("faith alone"); this was traditionally understood as Paul arguing that good works performed by Christians would not factor into their salvation; only their faith in Jesus Christ would save them.
+In this perspective, Paul dismissed 1st-century Judaism as a sterile and legalistic religion.

-According to Sanders, Paul's letters do not address general good works, but instead question observances such as circumcision, dietary laws, and Sabbath laws, which were the "boundary markers" that set the Jews apart from the other ethnic groups.
-According to Sanders, first-century Palestinian Judaism was not a "legalistic community," nor was it oriented to "salvation by works."
-As God's chosen people, they were under his covenant.
-Contrary to Protestant belief, following the Law was not a way of entering the covenant, but of staying within it.
+According to Sanders, Paul's letters do not address good works but instead question Jewish religious observances such as circumcision, dietary laws, and Sabbath laws, which were the "boundary markers" that set the Jews apart from other ethno-religious groups in the Levant.
+Sanders further argues that 1st-century Judaism was not a "legalistic community", nor was it oriented to "salvation by works".
+As God's "chosen people", they were under his covenant.
+Contrary to Protestant belief, following the Mosaic Law was not a way of entering the covenant but of staying within it.